Answers to frequently asked questions around furlough leave

 - Decided on the length of the claim period, what to include when calculating wages and employees' usual hours and furloughed hours.

 - During the extended phase of the scheme employers must supplement the salary, for example with employer NI and pension contributions in August and November.

 - During the extended phase of the scheme employers should have agreed flexible working hours or patterns and keep these agreements and records (see below).

 - Selected who will be flexibly furloughed, avoiding all forms of discrimination, especially sex, age and disability.

-- Planned for what will happen when the furlough scheme ends on 31 October.
+- Planned for what will happen when the furlough scheme ends.